 Page for Geoffrey A. Landis's activities in science, engineering, space, solar energy, and technology development

 Writing is not my full time job.
 In my main job, I am a scientist at the

-NASA John Glenn Research Center,where I work on Mars missions and on developing advanced concepts and technology for future space missions.
+NASA John Glenn Research Center,where I work on developing advanced concepts and technology for future space missions.

 me posing with the Pathfinder "Sojourner" rover

 Here's my experiment (visible at the lower right corner of the